taocpp/PEGTL/doc/Input-Anatomy.md

 It requires an input where `begin_of_line( pos )` and `end_of_line_or_file( pos )` are valid.

-## Buffer Compatibility
+## Stream Compatibility

-The PEGTL is designed to minimize the impact of the existence of the [buffer inputs](TODO) on the core library.
+The PEGTL is designed to minimize the impact of the existence of the [stream inputs](TODO) on the core library.
 This goal was mostly achieved with the exception of some input functions and how the rules use them.
-All non-buffer input classes implement the following functions for compatibility with the buffer inputs.
+All non-stream input classes implement the following functions for compatibility with the stream inputs.

 ```c++
    [[nodiscard]] decltype( auto ) end( const std::size_t /*unused*/ ) const noexcept( auto )